Latest News

 Bousso: The IEA's optimistic oil forecast is a wink to Trump and a wake-up for the world.

+The latest International Energy Agency outlook indicates that oil demand could continue to rise into 2050.
+This is a dramatic shift from previous reports, and it serves as a reminder of the importance of black gold in the global economic system.
 The IEA published its annual World Energy Outlook on Wednesday.
 It outlines different paths for energy demand up to 2050.
 This is a fairly routine release, but this year it has become a political issue.
 The U.S. administration of President Donald Trump has accused the Paris-based energy watchdog of politicising its report that suggests fossil fuel demand could plateau in 2030.
-Chris Wright, the Energy Secretary of the United States, has called peak oil demand a "nonsense".
+Chris Wright, the Energy Secretary of the United States, has called the idea of peak oil demand "sensical".

 The 2025 report presented a new scenario that showed that oil consumption will not plateau by 2030, but instead will reach 113 million barrels a day at mid-century.
 This is an increase of around 13% over 2024.

-TROUBLING MESSAGE ABOUT GLOBAL WINTER WARMING
+TROUBLING MESSAGE ABOUT GLOBAL WARMING

 The CPS scenario, which is the most common among IEA's projections, takes a "prudent perspective" in regards to the adoption rate of new technologies.
 It therefore gives fossil fuels a greater role in the future.
 This reversal may be welcomed by former critics of IEA as a dose of reality that is needed to counteract the organization's green tendencies.
 To be fair, the previous scenarios were probably overly optimistic regarding the implementation of climate friendly policies and the move away from fossil-fuels.